 2. Clear the app’s cache and data

 With frequent Instagram updates that are emerging nowadays, regarding Story improvements and those silly face filters, there’s a chance that something may go wrong.
-Namely, this app tends to accumulate temporary files and, since it’s storing them daily, those can affect the overall performance or some features, like a camera.
+Namely, this app tends to accumulate a lot of temporary files and, since it’s storing them daily, those can affect the overall performance or some features, like camera functionality.

 So, make sure to clean the app’s cache or data and look for changes: